 Visitors to foreign countries may transport many diseases back to the United States that can cause major health and economic problems to feedyards.
 Disease organisms may live in soil, manure, animal carcasses or buildings.
 Some organisms can survive for long periods in moist, shaded locations.
 Animals that have had a disease may shed the organism for weeks or months after recovery.
 In many parts of the world, farm animals are found in cities and urban areas, not just in farming areas.
-Additionally, Animals may be used for transportation, may be pets, or may be driven to market (i.e., to a feedyard or processing facility).
+Additionally, animals may be used for transportation, may be pets, or may be driven to market (i.e., to a feedyard or processing facility).

 FADs are endemic in many parts of the world.
 For example, FMD is endemic to parts of South America.
-Visitors to South America could bring the FMD virus onto the feedyard thus compromising the United States' coveted World Organization for Animal Health

-(OIE) "FMD free" status.
-An FMD outbreak could devastate the entire feedyard industry and the United States economy.
+Visitors to South America could bring the FMD virus onto the feedyard thus compromising the United States' coveted World Animal Health Organization (OIE) "FMD free" status.
+An FMD outbreak could devastate the entire beef cattle industry and the US economy.

 Shoes are particularly hard to clean and disinfect.
 Disease organisms can be brought into the country even if there are no visible signs of debris (e.g., feces) on footwear.
 Advise employees who plan on visiting agricultural sites to take footwear that can easily be disinfected (e.g., rubber boots).
-Any footwear worn during foreign travel should be cleaned and disinfected before wearing them on the feedyard.
-See Chapter 16: Cleaning and Disinfection for more information.
+Any footwear worn during foreign travel should be cleaned and disinfected before wearing them on the feedyard, or better yet, be discarded once the individual returns to the United States.